dirmeier/rnaiutilities/docs/source/index.rst

 functionalities:

 * ``rnai-parse`` for parsing and checking CellProfiler matlab files,
-* ``rnai-query`` for inserting meta information to a database, building datasets and selecting meta information from the DB.
+* ``rnai-query`` for inserting meta information to a database, building datasets and selecting meta information from the DB,
+* ``rnai-normalize`` for normalizing the datasets.

 Command line scripts